 Talented people are, literally, their product.

-Finding those people is becoming increasingly difficult, especially when your small or medium-sized firm is competing with much larger companies that can capitalize on their size.
+Finding those people is becoming increasingly difficult, especially when your firm is competing with much larger companies that can capitalize on their size.

 But what distinguishes many of the "winners" in the battle for talent, in the experience of Paychex HR consultant Elizabeth Watson, is their collaborative attitude.

 According to Watson, "The new trend is for companies to build organizations that are more “flat,” collaborative, and team-based.
 She notes that today’s employees have a preference for collaborative working structures and flexible hours.

 “There is less hierarchy and more transparency, which helps managers to understand what their employees’ everyday challenges and struggles are.
 It helps them to have more open and honest conversations with their employees and be more invested in their day-to-day work.”

 What are the advantages of an organization with a collaborative attitude?
 And is it a trend or lasting organizational shift in the workplace?